Costava/maize-composer/getting-started.md

 ---

 When the song is constructed, the song's JSON is shown in the text field below.
-You can save the JSON and load it to work on later.
+You can save the JSON to load and work on later.
 You can also edit the JSON in the text field and load it with the changes.